verhas/jamal/README.md

 {fruit :red:apple:20ounce}
 ```

-Note that in the last example we used the `:` character as separator.
+Note that in the last example we used the `:` character as the separator.
 Since this character can also be part of the
 name of the macro (in this case the macro is global) this cannot be used without a space in front of the first `:`
 character.